 The Sub-Occipital Pad Adaptor is used when both a posterior head pad and a sub-occipital pad are recommended.
 The adaptor does not include head pads.

-This wording may be used in conjunction with appropriate wording for the Dynamic Head Support Hardware or Static Head Support Hardware.
+This wording may be used in conjunction with appropriate wording for the Dynamic Head Support Hardware.

 1. For a client who requires a Sub-Occipital Pad Adaptor to support a sub-occipital pad for postural alignment.